 Supervision, whether provided in-house or off-site, should be individualized depending upon the skills and needs of each graduate clinician.
-Often the role of the CI or supervisor is that of collaborator and/or consultant; however, direct modeling and input may be provided as needed or appropriate.
+Often the role of the Clinic Instructor (CI) or supervisor is that of collaborator and/or consultant; however, direct modeling and input may be provided as needed or appropriate.
 The expectations of the CI and supervisor as well as those of the student should be discussed at the beginning of each practicum rotation and updated periodically.
 Clinicians are encouraged to share with the CI and supervisor suggestions on how they best learn and request demonstration and assistance as necessary.
 The goal of supervision is to assist the graduate clinician in becoming self-evaluators and independent in his/her clinical skills.
 Given this, students are expected to self-evaluate and video critique their sessions on a periodic basis.
 This may also include evaluation of their peers.

 Feedback is given both orally and in writing.
-A minimum of three (3) scheduled CI-Clinician conferences are required each semester: an initial planning meeting and two (2) evaluation conferences, one at mid semester and one at the end of the semester.
-Student clinicians are also encouraged to request brief informal conferences with their CIs and supervisors throughout the semester to address specific ideas, questions and/or concerns.
-Student clinicians are to come prepared for these meetings with potential solutions and thoughtful questions.
+A minimum of three (3) scheduled CI-Clinician conferences is required each semester: an initial planning meeting and two (2) evaluation conferences, one at mid semester and one at the end of the semester.
+Clinicians are also encouraged to request brief informal conferences with their CIs and supervisors throughout the semester to address specific ideas, questions and/or concerns.
+Clinicians are to come prepared for these meetings with potential solutions and thoughtful questions.
 Written feedback is given for written work as well.
 All therapy notes and reports are reviewed and co-signed.
 Test protocols are also reviewed.

-Observation equipment is in each therapy room and clinicians can record sessions for the purposes of training and to improve upon their clinic skills prior to planning therapy.
+Observation equipment is in each therapy room and clinicians have the ability to record sessions for the purposes of training and to improve upon their clinic skills.

+Graduate clinicians are expected to apply information learned in their courses to the clinic situation; including a review of information in textbooks, orientations, and class notes prior to planning therapy.
 In some cases, a formal assignment will be given by the Clinic Instructor to better assure course integration.

-Graduate student clinicians are expected to apply information learned in their courses to the clinic situation; including a review of information in textbooks, orientations, and class notes